Depression Therapy in Chicago — Samuel Brownson, LCSW

 -

 Depression therapy with me starts by slowing down enough to actually look at what's there.
-Not to fix it immediately, not to reframe it into something more manageable — but to get genuinely curious about what's underneath it.
+Not to fix it immediately, not to reframe it into something more manageable.
+To get genuinely curious about what's underneath it.

-IFS brings depth to that.
-Depression in IFS is often understood as a part of you that has gone into shutdown — a protective response to pain that felt too big to carry.
-We get curious about that part.
+From there we go deeper.
+Depression is often a protective response.
+A part of you that has gone into shutdown because something felt too big to carry any other way.
+We get curious about that.
 What is it carrying?
 What is it protecting you from?
-When those answers start to surface, the depression begins to shift because it no longer has to do the same job.
+What would have to be true for it to finally put that down?
+When those answers start to surface the depression begins to shift because it no longer has to do the same job.

 -